i502Club/OS_Square/readme.md

  will create a bin/Newtonsoft.Json/v12 directory and update the web.config to include the binding redirects that enable the Square library to locate it.
 There is no sql provider with this module install. *Please follow best practice and back up both your db & file system before installing*.

-The installation of DotNetNuke.DependencyInjection & it's 2 supporting
-libraries is in preparation for .net core support.
-There is no usage of the StartUp class at this time.

 ## History
 This module is the evolution of an earlier version that worked with the NBStore system before it's name change to OpenStore.
 The v2 version of this plugin began when breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprecated Square.Connect library to it's successor, the Square library which is currently at v6.5.

-This version 3.0.0-alpha is to allow for some testing, feedback particularly on foreign currencies, and for smoke testing(i502 pun intended) for case scenarios that may have been overlooked.
+This current version 3.0.1-rc is to allow for some testing, feedback particularly on foreign currencies, and for smoke testing(i502 technical pun) for case scenarios that may have been overlooked or weren't relevant to our initial goals.
 The plugin provides support for USD, AUD, GBP, CAD and JPY currencies.
-You can set your currency code from the OS Back Office.  v3.0.0-alpha is the first public release.
+You can set your currency code from the OS Back Office.  v3.0.1-rc is the first public release.

 ## Authors
 [![OpenStore Ecommerce](assets/images/icon_extension.png)](https://www.i502.club) [i502 Club](https://www.i502.club)

-This project was built using templates for OpenStore which David Lee, OS's creator, has provided for the community.
+This project was built using templates provided for the OpenStore community by it's creator David Lee.
+Disons merci.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details